Blog Details

 Dot-Com Bubble Burst (2000).
 Thirteen years later, the rapid rise of dot-com stocks far exceeded their value, and the bubble burst in March 2000.
 The slide finally ended in October 2002, when the NASDAQ lost almost 80% of its value (nearly $5 trillion collars).

 COVID-19 Pandemic Crash (2020).
-Twelve years later, in February 2020, COVID hit, and the stop market faced such uncertainty that the S&P 500 plunged 34%.
+Twelve years later, in February 2020, COVID hit, and the stock market faced such uncertainty that the S&P 500 plunged 34%.
 What was unique about the collapse was how fast the market reacted.
 The rebound was finished by August of that year.

 Possible June Correction.
 As I write this article (April 10, 2025), the headlines in the Wall Street Journal read, “Stock Market Today: Nasdaq Slides Nearly 4% After Trump Doesn’t Rule Out Recession.”
 Jerome Powell, head of the Federal Reserve, “paused the Fed’s rate-cut plans after December’s reduction, but recession worry could force him to start cutting again, risking more inflation, even as tariffs kick in, which will likely cause inflation to climb, too.”